Graduate Academic Regulations

 Final grades will not be changed after one calendar year from the date assigned except by appeal to, and subsequent approval by, the university's Academic Standards Committee.
 A grade that appears to be incorrect should be reported to the instructor promptly.

 Grade Reports and Transcripts.

-Reports of final grades are available through CougarNet and the Enrollment Services Tab on the Web.
+Reports of final grades are available in MyCSU on the Students Page and the Student Record tab on the Web.
 The academic transcript includes all undergraduate and graduate credit courses taken at Columbus State University.
 Transcripts should be requested at least one week prior to the date needed.
 University policies regarding release of academic records and compliance with regulations under the Family Educational Rights and Privacy Act of 1974 as amended (the "Buckley Amendment") are published in the Columbus State University Student Handbook.

 Repetition of Courses